Nourishing nearly 700 families a week across 21 Northern Westchester communities.

 Helping Those In Need

 With a rich 33 year history, we are the only weekly choice food pantry available to residents of 21 Northern Westchester communities.
 Through our thrice weekly in-person and bi-weekly home delivery distributions, we nourish over 2,000 individuals every week.
-We fed over 110,600 people in FY2024 (ending 6/30/24 of which 26% were children and 11% were seniors).
+We fed over 118,282* people in 2024 (26% were children and 11% were seniors).

 Our dedicated team of volunteers unload food deliveries and stock shelves, pack produce, rescue food from local food donors, make home deliveries, and assist our guests at distributions.